JaneEastwood/smart-answers/doc/retiring-a-smart-answer.md

 - ## Remove the identified smart answer:

-  Remove all data, YAML, test artefacts, templates and code that belong to the identified smart answers.
+  Remove the following files/directory where possible:
+    - Flow class files
+      - lib/smart_answer_flows/<smart-answer-name>.rb
+    - ERB templates directory
+      - lib/smart_answer_flows/<smart-answer-name>
+    - YAML files
+      - test/data/<smart-answer-name>-files.yml
+      - test/data/<smart-answer-name>-questions-and-responses.yml
+      - test/data/<smart-answer-name>-responses-and-expected-results.yml
+      - lib/data/rates/<smart-answer-name>.yml
+      - lib/data/<smart-answer-name>.yml
+    - Regression test artefacts directory
+      - test/artefacts/<smart-answer-name>
+    - Calculators, data query and other ruby files
+      - lib/smart_answer/calculators/<smart-answer-name>_calculator.rb
+      - lib/smart_answer/calculators/<smart-answer-name>_data_query.rb
+    - Customised start button
+      - lib/smart_answer/start_button.rb
+      NB: Check if the identified smart answer is listed in `custom_text_and_link` method.
+Remove if it exists.

   After this is done, it is very necessary to run the unit, integration and regression tests.
 It is important that you run these tests on local and in integration environments.
 If these tests pass, then proceed to the next steps.

 - ## Retire an identified smart answer: